Yamini0/React-native/Setting-up-env.md

    - **SDK Update Sites:** default

 Download all the following packages.(Drink Coffee, as it will take alot of time).

 :raised_hands: All the packages installed succesfully.
-Now its time to Confire the environment variables.
+Now its time to Configure the environment variables.

 ## Configure Environment Variables